EdilaineProjects/COSC-110-NUMERICAL-AND-SYMBOLIC-COMPUTATION/Laboratory Compilation/Introduction to SymPy/README.md

 ### 🏷 Step 6: Fix Data Types
 Columns representing categories (such as survival status or class) are converted to categorical data types to improve data management and reduce memory usage.

-### ✏️ Step 7: Standardize Column Names
-Column names are cleaned by converting them all to lowercase.
-This ensures consistency and avoids errors due to case sensitivity in future processing steps.

-### 💾 Step 8: Save the Cleaned Dataset
-After cleaning, the dataset is saved to a new CSV file, which can be used for further analysis or modeling in future labs.

 ---

 ## Basic Data Visualizations